 7 Key Affiliate Marketing Trends to Watch in 2021

-Even with changes in privacy, regulation, and consumer behavior, affiliate marketing is expected to reach a market cap of $8.2 billion by 2022.
+Even with changes in privacy, regulation, and consumer behavior, affiliate marketing is expected to reach a market cap of $8.2 billion in 2022.
 This translate into a growth of over 30% since 2015.
 But if you’re new to the scene, it may feel like the market is saturated or it’s “too late” to catch the wave.
 In fact, new opportunities continue to present themselves.

 As consumers change how they interact with the digital world, affiliate marketing strategies must adapt to fill new needs.
 Being aware of these trends in affiliate marketing will help you make sure your site, campaigns, content, and revenue are future-proof as an affiliate publisher.